 501(c)(3) Nonprofit Status

-About the name Encouragemint
+About the Name Encouragemint

 Prior to changing our name to Encouragemint, we were originally known as Inspirmint.
 Inspirmint was meant to be a combination of the words inspiration and mint.
 The idea was to emphasize our desire to inspire people to be their best and to live fuller lives.
 A secondary definition of the word mint is something new or in the best possible condition.
 Think for instance of a mint condition baseball card.
 So we combined the two words as a way of saying we want to inspire you to be your best.

 Despite our intentions the word was not well received and many people questioned how it was supposed to be pronounced.
 We began searching for a new name when we came upon the word Encouragemint.
 The new name went over well.
 People liked its simplicity, the accurate way that it describes our purpose, and the fact that it's much easier to pronounce.
-Now when you combine the two words encourage and mint we might say that instead of inspiring, we are encouraging you to be your best.
-Hopefully you prefer the new name as well.
+Obviously encouragemint sounds like encouragement and that's exactly what we aim to offer.